patrickgalbraith/plugin.video.gomtvnetmobile/README.markdown

 Requirements
 ------------

-*   XBMC (tested with 10.1 “Dharma” for Windows and Linux)
+*   XBMC (tested with 10.1 "Dharma" for Windows and Linux)
 *   GomTv.Net Login and Premium Season Ticket to watch more than the first game of each match.
 *   Internet Connection ;)